Forage Kochia seed and plant description

 Scientific Name: Bassia prostrata or Kochia prostrata

 Forage Kochia or Immigrant Forage Kochia is one of our specialties.
-The very first selections and studies of Forage Kochia were performed by the Great Basin Experimentation by A. Parry Plummer and Richard Stevens, a Great Basin Seed family member and plant botanist for the Utah Fish & Game.
+The first selections and studies of Forage Kochia were performed at the Great Basin Experimentation by A. Parry Plummer and Richard Stevens, Great Basin Seed family member and plant botanist for the Utah Fish & Game.
 Those selections were later planted at various locations in Utah and Nevada where we now harvest them in a wild land setting every fall.
 Great Basin Seed is one of the largest purveyors of Immigrant Forage Kochia in the United States.

 One major challenge for beef producers in the Western United States is the high cost of winter feed and quality forage.
 During winter, dormant grasses are high in energy (fiber) but low in protein.
 Forage Kochia provides a solution to this winter feed conundrum.
 It is high in protein and has good digestibility.
 Forage Kochia is considered a wintergreen, blossoms late summer and sets seed in November.
 It remains green throughout the winter months and starts new leaves in late December.
 It is unrivaled for winter range feed value.
 It produces well in arid conditions.

 Forage kochia is drought tolerant and will grow on as little as 6 inches annual precipitation.
 It is salt and alkali tolerant.
 We recommend it as a component of mixes for saline badlands or challenging soil conditions.